jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 **Common services across all bots**
 1) Human hand off aka Talk to human
 2) Capturing all the incoming messages for analytics
-3) Fraud detection
-4) Answer frequently asked questions
+3) Answer frequently asked questions

 ## Customer needs